Is this you?

 DO NOT TAKE CHANCES,

-CALL ALEXANDER HEATING AND AIR CONDITIONING IF YOUR FURNACE IS NOT WORKING.
+CALL ALEXANDER SERVICES IF YOUR FURNACE IS NOT WORKING.